How to Ride a Bike

 The “balance bike” method:

-You probably already know how to pedal a bike from riding a tricycle, or on a stationary bike or with training wheels, so that’s easy.
-The hard part is finding your balance, and keeping it.
-So you won’t have to worry about falling, the easiest way to learn to balance is by sitting on the seat and pushing the bike along with your feet on the ground, instead of on the pedals.
+You should already know how to pedal a bike from riding a tricycle, or on a stationary bike, or with training wheels.
+Now you just need how to find your balance, and keep it by steering the bike underneath you.
+So you won’t have to worry about falling, the easiest way to learn to balance is by sitting on the seat and pushing the bike along with your feet on the ground.

 How it works: